nychealth/EH-dataportal/content/data-stories/redesign/index.md

 Our site has always aimed to show how environments affect health.&nbsp; Our updates focus not only on improving access to data, but also making it easier to explore connections between different datasets, topics and other site content:&nbsp;

 * [Key Topics](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/key-topics/) bring together in one display related datasets, custom data interactives, data stories, and neighborhood reports for special areas of environmental health.
 You can explore resources across the site for : [Air Quality](/key-topics/airquality/); [Climate](/key-topics/climatehealth/); [Housing](/key-topics/housing/); [Inequality and Health Inequities](/key-topics/social/); [Active Design,](/key-topics/transportation/)[Public Space, and Transportation](__notset__); [Environmental Health Outcomes](/key-topics/healthoutcomes/); [Child Health](/key-topics/childhealth/); [Pests and Pesticides](/key-topics/pests/); and [Food and Drink](/key-topics/foodanddrink/).&nbsp;

 * Keywords link you to other pages on the similar topics.&nbsp;

 ![](keywords-screenshot.png)

-* Throughout the site , you'll&nbsp; see links to related content. &nbsp; For example: when you're browsing datasets about Air Quality, you'll be able to quickly jump directly to related Data Stories. &nbsp;
+* Throughout the site, you'll see links to related content.
+For example: when you're browsing datasets about Air Quality, you'll be able to quickly jump directly to related Data Stories. &nbsp;

 ![](related-screenshot.png)